 However, if you want to make substantial changes to the licence, such as increasing the size of the premises, then a full variation (link to below) application must be made.

 Identifying whether the changes can be dealt with by a minor or full variation application can be very difficult but is very important.
 If you apply for a minor variation and it is rejected then you will have to reapply for a full variation and may incur the additional fees.

 Our experienced solicitors can provide advice from the start to identify the route that you need to take, saving you costs and time.

-Speak to a Licensing Specialist
+Speak to a transparent pricing specialist

 Lupton Fawcett calls last orders on tied drinking at The Swan

 Drinkers at The Swan on Bishopthorpe Road, York are in for a treat this autumn after law firm, Lupton Fawcett, helped landlord Paul Crossman call time on the real ale pub being a “tied house”

 Lupton Fawcett joins forces with owner of Pub Defender to help pub tenants get a ...

 Following the introduction of The Pubs Code in July, which was designed to free pub tenants from their traditional ties with large pub operators, more than 80 tenants have gone to arbitration following disputes between the two parties.